 Subject to the terms and conditions set forth in an underwriting agreement dated the date of this Prospectus among us and the underwriters named below, we have agreed to sell to the underwriters, and each underwriter has severally agreed to purchase from us, the number of ADSs listed next to its name in the following table.
-Leerink Partners LLC, Jefferies LLC and RBC Capital Markets, LLC are acting as book-running managers for the offering, and Leerink Partners LLC and Jefferies LLC are acting as representatives of the underwriters.
+Leerink Partners LLC is acting as sole book-running manager for the offering and as representative of the underwriters.

 Name Number of ADSs

-Name Leerink Partners LLC
+Leerink Partners LLC

-Jefferies LLC

-RBC Capital Markets, LLC

-JMP Securities LLC

 Total